Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Proof of

 It follows from \cref{ANdimInfinite} that the Assouad--Nagata dimension of an infinite weighted graph $G$ is at most the Assouad--Nagata dimension of the class of all finite induced subgraphs of $G$.
-We remark that the converse is not true; for example, take the disjoint union of any class of finite unweighted graphs with infinite Assouad--Nagata dimension, such as the class of $(d,m)$-grids for all integers $d,m\geq 1$ \citep{Gromov1993}, and then add a single vertex adjacent to every other vertex.
+We remark that the converse is not true; for example, take the disjoint union of all graphs in any class of finite unweighted graphs with infinite Assouad--Nagata dimension, such as the class of $(d,m)$-grids for all integers $d,m\geq 1$ \citep{Gromov1993}, and then add a single vertex adjacent to every other vertex.
 This infinite graph $G$ has Assouad--Nagata dimension 0 as $\wdiam_G(V(G))\leq 2$, but the class of induced subgraphs of $G$ contains a class with infinite Assouad--Nagata dimension, and thus also has infinite Assouad--Nagata dimension.
+We also remark that an analogous argument can be used to show that the converse is not true even when Assouad--Nagata dimension is replaced by asymptotic dimension.